Edgarhv/Predicting-Football-soccer-using-a-Machine-Learning-Model/README.md

 * season

 # Machine Learning Model
+###  Method
 We used a multiple linear regression analysis because the multiple regression model not only helps us to make predictions about the data but also can help us to identify the variables that have a significant effect on the dependent variable (market_value).
 So it was suitable as well as reasonable for us to use here.

 Source: https://github.com/Edgarhv/Predicting-Football-soccer-using-a-Machine-Learning-Model/blob/db3a093e1ffb48e24f918146f414501d6cdadba9/FutPlayers_PredictValue.ipynb

+### PyCaret
+PyCaret is an open-source, low-code machine learning library in Python which automates machine-learning workflows.
+It is an end-to-end machine learning and model management tool that speeds up the experiment cycle exponentially, making you more productive.

+### Extra Tree Regression Model
+Extra Trees is an ensemble machine-learning algorithm that combines the predictions from many decision trees.
+It is related to the widely-used random forest algorithm.
+It can often achieve a good or better performance than the random forest algorithm, although it uses a simpler algorithm to construct the decision trees used as members of the ensemble.
+Regression: Predictions made by averaging predictions from decision trees.

 ### First Analysis

 -We can see that R-squared is equal to 0.691, which means that the regression equation can explain the 69.1% variation in player value.